ARTICLES

 Plants have feelings

 Plants are more than just stationary objects that make the world look beautiful.
 Research has shown that plants are complex organisms that can feel, communicate, and respond to their environment.
-In fact, plants can feel emotions too.
+Plants can feel emotions too.
 This might sound surprising, but it is true.
 Let's explore this fascinating topic in more detail.

 Yes, Plants Have Feelings Too